simonbates/teensy-nunchuck-midi/README.md

 Teensy Wii Nunchuck MIDI controller
 ===================================

-This project contains code and instructions for building a Teensy-based Wii Nunchuck MIDI controller.
+This project contains code and information for making a Teensy-based Wii Nunchuck MIDI controller.

 Acknowledgments and Resources